 2. Turn on Free Security Tools You Already Have

 Mac and Windows PCs and laptops have security tools built into them.
-They are often times not automatically turned on but the process of turning them on isn’t difficult.
-Also, CRM softwares like Salesforce and Hubspot have security tools that are free to use.
+They are often not automatically turned on but the process of turning them on isn’t difficult.
+Also, CRM software like Salesforce or Hubspot have security tools that are free to use.

 There are so many free tools at the tips of your fingers.
 A quick search will lead you to antivirus programs or VPNs.
 But first, get an understanding of what kind of data the organization will be storing, This will help you to determine which tools you need.
 While the free tools may not be as strong as the paid versions, they are better than having no security at all.

 Security policies will be helpful in guiding your team through the organization’s guidelines.
-If there are no policies in place right now, you can start with a simple set (for free!)
+But if there are no policies in place right now, you can start with a simple set (for free!)
 As your company grows over time, the policies will be able to be expanded upon.

 Having a team that cares about information security is easier to do when management is actively displaying that they are about it as well.
 If the CEO is not following through on policies then the rest of the team is going to slack off as well.
 Leaders must prove to their team that this is a serious issue.